 \subsection{Comparison with \Ana{confirmed} Ba star samples}

-Figures~\ref{fig:comparison-sFe} and \ref{fig:comparison-hsls} show our sample in two of the most classical planes to characterise Ba and related stars.
-In both figures, we overplot the sample from \cite{deCastro16}, since it is the largest and most systematically analysed sample of barium stars to date (see as well the expansions published by \citealt{Roriz21-Rb, Roriz21-more, Roriz24-W, Roriz25-CNO}). \Ana{Note that before making these plots, we crossmatched our s-rich candidate sample with their sample, and there is only one star in common: HD\,122687 (Gaia DR3 6094094603419398912).}
+Figures~\ref{fig:comparison-sFe} and \ref{fig:comparison-hsls} show our sample in two of the most classical planes for characterising Ba and related stars.
+In both figures, we overplot the sample from \cite{deCastro16}, since it is the largest and most systematically analysed sample of barium stars to date (see as well the expansions published by \citealt{Roriz21-Rb, Roriz21-more, Roriz24-W, Roriz25-CNO}). \Ana{Before we created these plots, we cross-matched our s-rich candidate sample with their sample, and there is only one star in common: HD\,122687 (Gaia DR3 6094094603419398912).}

-In Fig.~\ref{fig:comparison-sFe}, we plot [s/Fe] as a function of metallicity, and we observe considerable differences with the de~Castro sample.
+In Fig.~\ref{fig:comparison-sFe} we plot [s/Fe] as a function of metallicity, and considerable differences with the de~Castro sample are clear.
 First, the discrepancy at low [s/Fe] is caused by the construction of our sample.
 To avoid polluting our sample with weak candidates, we set a threshold to select stars with $\rm{[s/Fe]} > 0.40$.
-However, \cite{deCastro16} had high-resolution spectra and analysed their sample star by star, so could relax that threshold, which was $\rm{[s/Fe]} > 0.25$. \Ana{Then, our sample shows a lower density of stars with $-0.8<\rm{[Fe/H]<-0.6}$ and a second well populated group with $-1.3<\rm{[Fe/H]<-0.8}$.} \cite{deCastro16} do not have many stars in this metallicity range because they built a catalogue of Ba stars, and typically, the Ba star classification is only used when $\rm{[Fe/H]} \gtrsim -0.5$.
-At lower metallicities, the equivalent s-process polluted targets appear in the literature as CH or CEMP-s stars and were not part of their target selection, while we do not put any restriction on metallicity values.
+However, \cite{deCastro16} had high-resolution spectra and analysed their sample star by star, so they were able to relax that threshold, which was $\rm{[s/Fe]} > 0.25$. \Ana{Then, our sample shows a lower density of stars with $-0.8<\rm{[Fe/H]<-0.6}$ and a second well-populated group with $-1.3<\rm{[Fe/H]<-0.8}$.} \cite{deCastro16} did not have many stars in this metallicity range because they built a catalogue of Ba stars, and typically, the Ba star classification is only used when $\rm{[Fe/H]} \gtrsim -0.5$.
+At lower metallicities, the equivalent s-process-polluted targets appear in the literature as CH or CEMP-s stars and were not part of their target selection, while we did not restrict the metallicity values.